The Statement of Mochizuki's Corollary 3.12: Initial Theta Data: Global Multiplicative Subspaces, Initial Theta Data, and E11a1

-completes the proof.
 To define a section $V(F_0)\to V(K)$ take any section $V(F_0) \to V(F)$ and compose it with a section of the type described above. \end{proof}

-\begin{remark} In \cite[Definition 3.1]{IUT1} Mochizuki uses $\Cu_K$ instead of $\Mu$ and defines $\epsu$ as a cusp of $\Cu_K$ rather that as an element of $\Mu(K)$.
+\begin{remark} \begin{enumerate} \item The reader may wish to consult Chapter 2, Lemma 1.3 of Mochizuki's Hodge Arakelov Theory paper \cite{Mochizuki1999} for a criteria for determining when a subspace is multiplicative. \item In \cite[Definition 3.1]{IUT1} Mochizuki uses $\Cu_K$ instead of $\Mu$ and defines $\epsu$ as a cusp of $\Cu_K$ rather that as an element of $\Mu(K)$.
 Here $\Cu_K$ is a hyperbolic orbicurve defined over $K$ (a stack), defined to be the quotient of $\Xu_K$ by the elliptic involution.
 We claim that these are equivalent.